chataize/plugin-api/README.md

   - `IFunctionContext` is injected by type,
   - `CancellationToken` is injected by type.

+Tip: Prefer named methods over lambdas for tools.
+Some compiler-generated lambda names are not stable/public-friendly and may fail normalization.
+If you need full control, register a `ChatFunction` with an explicit `Name`.

 ### Tool schema generation (what the model sees)

 In the ChatAIze stack, schema generation works like this: